-The kiln is shipped mostly disassembled (except for the hinge and the top two rings if it is a 23" or 28" diameter model).
+The kiln is shipped mostly assembled (except for the stand).
 It is possible to move the kiln without disassembling it.
-However, these kilns, particularly the JD2900s are very heavy and awkward to move.
+However, these kilns, particularly the e28S-3, e28M-3, e28T-3, and SM28T-3, are very heavy and awkward to move.
 If you decide to move it without disassembling the sections first be absolutely certain you have at least two or three strong people who are familiar with proper lifting techniques.
 Serious back injury could result if such a heavy object is lifted improperly.
-See page 9 for details on how to do it - there are specific instructions depending on which model you have.
+See page 9 for details on how to do it there are specific instructions depending on which model you have.

-WARNING: Do NOT attempt to disengage the spring hinge without first reading the detailed instructions.
+WARNING: Do NOT attempt to disengage the spring hinge without first reading the detailed instructions as listed on pages 7-8.
 SERIOUS INJURY MAY RESULT FROM THE SPRING TENSION BEING RELEASED WITHOUT FOLLOWING THE PROPER SEQUENCE.